bacemkratos/finologie-test/README.md

 The application uses a PostgreSQL database initialized with a script located in the sql directory.
 Ensure all environment variables are correctly set in the docker-compose.yml file.

+## Remarks

+In this code, I tried to show some of the knowledge in Spring and Java language that I acquired over the last few years.
+For the tests, I have written some examples for unit testing and integration testing.